 Crazy Horse Memorial is a nonprofit 501(c)(3) foundation.
 Contributions to the organization are tax deductible under IRS rules.

-Plan to see the 20-minute orientation DVD presentation, Dynamite & Dreams, the Indian Museum of North America, the sculptor’s studio-home and workshop, and the Native American Educational & Cultural Center.
+Plan to see the 20-minute orientation DVD presentation, Dynamite & Dreams, the INDIAN MUSEUM OF NORTH AMERICA®, the sculptor’s studio-home and workshop, and the NATIVE AMERICAN EDUCATIONAL & CULTURAL CENTER®.
 You will want to explore the Korczak’s Heritage gift shop for Crazy Horse souvenirs, as well as for many one-of-a-kind pieces of art and jewelry made by Native Americans.
 During the summer season, you will have an opportunity to visit with many Native American artists and crafts people who create their artwork at the Memorial.
-To satisy your hunger, you can try either the full-service Laughing Water Restaurant or the snack shop.
+To satisfy your hunger, you can try either the full-service Laughing Water Restaurant or the snack shop.

 Visitors to the Memorial are advised a few minutes in advance of each blast on the public address system so they may view and photograph the blast.